-The Washington “Steer of Merit” criteria is used to evaluate the carcasses.
-Criteria for “Steer of Merit” is as follows:
+The Washington “Steer of Merit” criteria are used to evaluate the carcasses.
+Criteria for “Steer of Merit” are as follows:

 - Hot carcass weight: 600 pounds minimum and 900 pounds maximum.

 - Minimum rib-eye area requirement: Using the sliding scale method, it is calculated (hot carcass weight x .012) + 3.8.

 - Yield Grade: 2.9 or lower (Low Choice – 2.9 or lower, Ave. to High Choice – 3.4 or lower, Prime – 3.9 or lower)